cloudflare/terraform-provider-cloudflare/docs/data-sources/load_balancer_pool.md

 <a id="nestedatt--notification_filter--origin"></a>
 ### Nested Schema for `notification_filter.origin`

-Optional:
+Read-Only:

+- `disable` (Boolean) If set true, disable notifications for this type of resource (pool or origin).
 - `healthy` (Boolean) If present, send notifications only for this health status (e.g. false for only DOWN events).
 Use null to reset (all events).

+<a id="nestedatt--notification_filter--pool"></a>
+### Nested Schema for `notification_filter.pool`

 Read-Only:

 - `disable` (Boolean) If set true, disable notifications for this type of resource (pool or origin).

-<a id="nestedatt--notification_filter--pool"></a>
-### Nested Schema for `notification_filter.pool`

-Optional:

 - `healthy` (Boolean) If present, send notifications only for this health status (e.g. false for only DOWN events).
 Use null to reset (all events).

-Read-Only:

-- `disable` (Boolean) If set true, disable notifications for this type of resource (pool or origin).